gr0uch/s2/README.md

 # s2

-**s2 is a metaprogramming function that enables user interfaces to be mapped as data structures.**
+**s2 is a metaprogramming function that enables web user interfaces to be mapped as data structures.**

 It works by returning a `Proxy` so that plain JS objects (data + functions), can map directly to elements.
 It uses `Proxy` objects to bind data to the DOM, HTML `<template>` & `<slot>` tags, and `data-` attributes to bind data and events.